Anaconda (film series)

-Anaconda (also known as Anacondas) is an American horror film series created by Hans Bauer, Jim Cash and Jack Epps Jr. Produced and distributed by Sony Pictures Home Entertainment, the series began with Anaconda (1997) directed by Luis Llosa, and was followed by one theatrical stand-alone sequel, Anacondas: The Hunt for the Blood Orchid (2004) directed by Dwight Little, and three television sequels, Anaconda 3: Offspring (2008), Anacondas: Trail of Blood (2009), both directed by Don E. FauntLeRoy, and Lake Placid vs. Anaconda (2015) directed by A.B.
-Stone and being a crossover with the Lake Placid film series.
+Anaconda (also known as Anacondas) is an American horror film series created by Hans Bauer, Jim Cash and Jack Epps Jr. Produced and distributed by Sony Pictures Entertainment, the series began with Anaconda (1997), directed by Luis Llosa, and was followed by one theatrical stand-alone sequel, Anacondas: The Hunt for the Blood Orchid (2004), three television sequels (Anaconda 3: Offspring (2008), Anacondas: Trail of Blood (2009), and Lake Placid vs. Anaconda (2015), the latter being a crossover with the Lake Placid film series) and a reboot, Anaconda (2025).
 Each installment revolves around giant man-eating anacondas and the efforts of various groups of people to capture or destroy the creatures.
 The fictional plant known as the Blood Orchid and the company Wexel Hall Pharmaceuticals as well as the fictitious Murdoch family are repeatedly referenced in the films.

 Films

 Anaconda (1997)

-When a documentary crew traveling through the Amazon jungle picks up a stranded man, they are unaware of the trouble that will occur.
-This stranger's hobby is to capture the giant Anaconda snake, and plans to continue targeting it on their boat.
+A documentary film crew travels deep into the Amazon rainforest to film a story about a secluded tribe.
+They encounter a massive, deadly anaconda that begins hunting them one by one.
+As the crew fights for survival, they realize they are not only being stalked by the snake but also by a mysterious man who seeks to capture the giant snake.

 Anacondas: The Hunt for the Blood Orchid (2004)

-A scientific expedition sets out for Borneo to seek a flower called the Blood Orchid, which could grant longer life.
-Meanwhile, they run afoul of snakes and each other.
+A group of researchers from Wexel Hall embarks on an expedition to the jungles of Borneo in search of the rare Blood Orchid, believed to have medicinal properties.
+However, they encounter a massive breed of aggressive and dangerous Anacondas.
+As they venture deeper into the jungle, they must fight for survival against both the snakes, the unforgiving environment, and their own ambitions.

 Anaconda 3: Offspring (2008)

-A team of mercenaries join forces with a herpetologist and an assistant from the billionaire owner who both worked in a genetic research lab, Wexel Hall, to capture the snakes after they escaped from the lab, until they find themselves needing to stop them before it's too late.
+The film follows a team of scientists working in a remote facility for Wexel Hall where they are experimenting with genetic engineering and the Blood Orchid.
+They inadvertently create a new breed of anacondas, which grows to monstrous size and escapes into the wild.
+As the snakes escape and wreak havoc, a group of mercenaries and the scientists must work together to stop it before it reaches a populated area.

 Anacondas: Trail of Blood (2009)

-A herpetologist is on a mission to destroy the Blood Orchid from the billionaire who wanted a serum to cure his cancer, until a dangerous snake threatens everyone.
+Amanda, a former scientist behind the creation of genetically engineered anacondas of the third film, must stop the last of the mutant anacondas she helped create after it gained regenerative abilities from the Blood Orchid's experiments.
+As the creature grows deadlier, Amanda joins a group of survivors to track it down and prevent it from wreacking further havoc.

 Lake Placid vs. Anaconda (2015)

-In Black Lake, Maine, an accident allows the two giant species, crocodiles and anacondas to be regenerated and escape towards to Clear Lake.
-Now, Reba teams up with Tully to find his daughter Bethany and a group of sorority girls in a deadly match between the two creatures.

-Future

-In January 2020, Sony Pictures announced a reboot is in development, with Evan Daugherty serving as screenwriter.
+Wexel Hall inadvertently causes a new generation of anacondas to escape into the crocodile-infested Black Lake.
+As the deadly snakes wreak havoc on the town, Sheriff Reba and her team must face off against the killer reptiles.
+With both creatures threatening the town's survival, the characters must find a way to stop the carnage and prevent further destruction.